-An outbreak of FMD (foot and mouth disease) virus serotype O has been confirmed in a herd of water buffalo near Brandenberg, in the Markisch Odèland district of Germany (to the east of Berlin).
+Earlier this year, FMD virus serotype O was confirmed in a herd of water buffalo near Brandenberg, in the Markisch Odèland district of Germany (to the east of Berlin).
 This is the first instance of FMD in Germany since 1988.

 Veal calves were moved from Brandenburg to the Netherlands before FMD was detected, but no cases have been reported in the Netherlands following testing.
 The Dutch Government imposed a ban on the movement of calves while investigations and testing were carried out.
+These restrictions were lifted on 24 January 2025.

 Nine farms in Belgium were placed under precautionary quarantine following the movement of animals from Brandenburg to Belgium.
 However, no cases have been detected.